Estimated Reading Time: 6 Minutes

 Having vacation rental investment property in Costa Rica also has tax implications.
 If you have a rental property that operates at a loss, you still need to report.
 You’ll need to report all foreign rental income.

 However, there are a few exceptions.
 Suppose you are using a foreign property for rental income.
 In that case, you can deduct the following on your U.S. tax return: mortgage interest, property taxes, travel expenses, and other operating costs required to maintain your foreign rental property.

 On your Costa Rican tax return, you will only be able to deduct maintenance expenses and property tax, but not the mortgage interest.

 5. Using IRA or 401(k) to buy Property

-You can use your IRA to purchase a property in Costa Rica, but that also has tax implications.
+You can use your IRA to purchase a property in Costa Rica, which also has tax implications.
 You’ll first have to purchase through a custodian to establish a self-directed IRA.

-Even if the property is owned by your IRA, you have to pay income tax in Costa Rica on the rental income, as well as capital gain tax when you sell the property.
+Even if your IRA owns the property, you have to pay income tax in Costa Rica on the rental income, as well as capital gain tax when you sell the property.

-A self-directed IRA gives you the freedom to choose the investment of your funds, but you will still need to have a custodian to invest on your behalf.
+A self-directed IRA gives you the freedom to choose the investment of your funds, but you will still need a custodian to invest on your behalf.
 Another option is to set up a checkbook IRA.
-For this, you need to create an account with a self-directed IRA custodian that allows non-traditional investments.
+For this, you must create an account with a self-directed IRA custodian that allows non-traditional investments.

 Before using your retirement plan to buy an investment property in Costa Rica, you should first talk to your IRA custodian as well as your tax advisor.